pblaas/nagoya/README.md

 # nagoya
-Next development iteration of my terraformed kubernetes deploy scripts to produce Cloud Linux config files for boostrapping Kubernetes.
+Next development iteration of my terraformed kubernetes deploy scripts to produce Cloud Linux config files for boostrapping Kubernetes on OpenStack.

 This project has a lot of similarities to project kioto but differs on the following:
 * nagoya is based on etcd3